|UIC Barcelona||Sant Pau Art Nouveau Site||Various locations|

 This international symposium is co-organised by Universitat Autònoma de Barcelona, SomNatura, XCT, ICLEI – Local Governments for Sustainability and IUCN with contributions by the European projects ENABLE, NATURVATION and GreenLulus.

 This event is free of charge to congress participants, practitioners and researchers working on greening cities and the wider public.
-The programme and a registration link to this symposium will be available soon.
+The programme is available here.
+To register, please click here (for Spanish) or here (for Catalan).
+We apologise for the limitation in language for the registration and recommend using a translator, if needed.